composewell/streamly-coreutils/design/design.md

   ```

 * cat
+  concatenates files to standard output
+  [ if no file -> reads from std input ]

    ```
       data CatOptions = CpOptions {
+         showAll :: Bool,
+         numberNonEmptyLines :: Bool,
+         showEnds :: Bool,
-         trailingLine:: Bool,
+         numberAllLines :: Bool,
-         interpretBackSlash:: Bool,
+         suppressRepeatedEmpty :: Bool,
          ...
       }

-  echo :: CatOptions -> t m Char -> SomeBase File -> IO ()
+   cat :: (IsStream t, Monad m) => CatOptions -> t m (SomeBase File) -> SomeBase File -> IO ()
-    -- for stdout, second arg should be "/dev/stdout" writes the characters in the stream to the file (as echo's output can be redirected to a file)
+    -- for stdout, second arg should be "/dev/stdout" reads the files, concatenates the output and writes in the destination file

+    ( can be made streaming by not concatenating the output ; reading and writing parallely )

+    TODO: Redirection
+    Ex: cat *.md | sort

   ```

 * wc
 * yes

    ```
       yes :: String -> t m
    ```